abhishek12071/Blogify/README.md

 # Blogify
 Developed a full-stack blog application using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
 Implemented key features such as user login/signup, blog creation, viewing, deletion, and commenting on others' blogs.
-Employed JWT (JSON Web Token) authentication for secure login functionality.
+Employed JWT (JSON Web Token) authentication for secure login functionality.To have a demo click on https://youtu.be/pLVXfM44fAA

 1) Implemented a seamless user experience where new users are required to sign up before gaining access to the publishing feature.
 After signing up, users can securely log in to the application.